Noorulain-Malik/CrowdStrike-Microsoft-Outage-Impact-Analysis/README.md

 # CrowdStrike Incident & Microsoft Outage Impact Analysis

-This analysis not only sheds light on the **CrowdStrike incident** but also offers a framework for understanding the economic and societal impacts of large-scale **cybersecurity events**.
+This analysis not only sheds light on the **CrowdStrike incident** but also offers a framework for understanding the economic and societal impacts.
 Whether you're in **cybersecurity**, **finance**, or just passionate about tech, this project helps to visualize and quantify the scale of such events.
 The combination of **historical context**, **sentiment analysis**, and **financial loss estimates** makes it a comprehensive resource for understanding the implications of major disruptions in global services.

 ## Overview